 If you talk to law recruiters at a fair, you’ll see that your degree subject is rarely on their list of top ten things to look for in an application.
 Teamwork skills, people skills, resilience, ambition and motivation are all factors that can be developed outside your degree.
 ‘Commercial awareness’ – an ability to understand your client’s business and an appreciation of how the City works – is something that is built up over time by reading the financial papers, keeping your ear to the ground or picking up work experience in an investment bank or City institution.
 Making yourself irresistible to law recruiters is often a case of demonstrating your interest in law and gaining relevant experiences.

 Demand for language skills from global law firms

 Many degrees will build the skills needed to become a good lawyer.
-You just have to read our areas of practice overviews and you'll see many examples of succesful partners in law firms from a non-law background – we list some of them below.
+You just have to read our areas of practice overviews and you'll see many examples of succesful partners in law firms from a non-law background.
 Linguists should note that the larger law firms, like their counterparts in banking and accountancy, are at the front of the globalisation queue and as such have offices or associate offices all over the world.
 Trainees and qualified practitioners can expect to be seconded overseas if they so wish and a second language is a huge bonus.

 How a scientific approach or history degree can boost your career in law

 Legal practice involves analysing masses of information, drafting succinct and unambiguous documents, deciphering complicated legislation and explaining it in clear terms to your lay client.
 An ordered, logical mind is a huge advantage and, as a result, scientists, engineers and mathematicians tend to make good lawyers.
 A science background is particularly helpful in intellectual property work where you will be dealing with technical jargon behind new and groundbreaking inventions.
-Sam Lee, graduate recruitment manager at Bond Dickinson LLP, says their intellectual property team is ‘crying out for people who have science or engineering degrees’.
+Sam Lee, head of recruitment at Womble Bond Dickinson LLP, says their intellectual property team is ‘crying out for people who have science or engineering degrees’.